 Bob Clark's best known for creating Porky's and A Christmas Story.
 Most don't know, that he created Black Christmas.
 The movie was originally titled Silent Night, Evil Night.

-I commend Bob Clark's versatility as a filmmaker.
+As a filmmaker, Bob Clark had versatility.
 Black Christmas was literally created 9 years before A Christmas Story.
-These 2 Christmas movies are from opposite genres of films, which is fascinating.
+Those 2 Christmas movies were from completely different film genres, which is fascinating.

 Silent Night, Evil Night (Black Christmas) begins with sorority girls preparing for Christmas Break.
 While they are having their Christmas Party, they start getting strange and obscene phone calls.
 They automatically assume it's a prank caller.

-The movie trailer, phone calls, music, the red herring character (Jess' boyfriend Peter), Billy's Doberman colored eyes peeping through the door, his hidden appearance, and the camera angles, pans, and zooms were creepy.
+The movie's trailer, harassing phone calls, film score, the red herring character (Jess' boyfriend Peter), Billy's Doberman colored eyes peeping through the door, his hidden appearance, and the camera angles, pans, and zooms were all creepy.

 Otherwise, Black Christmas didn't frighten me.
 I was highly disappointed.

 I guess "my skin IS on too tight."